WebComponentHelpers/Brick/README.md

 ## Automatic ID assignment to shadowRoot

-Let's create a simple button that when has the attribute disabled cannot be clicked.
 To define an intrinsic ID one can use the symbol prefix **#-** in a string before the ID name, like this:

 ```javascript